wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-premises-infrastructure-for-microsoft-365/includes/3-plan-your-microsoft-365-transition.md

 :::row-end:::
 :::row:::
   :::column:::
-    If you have Active Directory Rights Management Services: Prepare your environment
+    Prepare your environment if you have Active Directory Rights Management Services
   :::column-end:::
   :::column:::